awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 1. Choose **Register**\.

-## Step 8: Launch Your BYOL WorkSpaces<a name="windows_images_launch_byol_workspaces"></a>
+## Step 9: Launch Your BYOL WorkSpaces<a name="windows_images_launch_byol_workspaces"></a>

 After you register a directory for dedicated WorkSpaces, you can launch your BYOL WorkSpaces in this directory\.
-For information about how to launch WorkSpaces, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.
+For information about how to launch WorkSpaces, see [Launch a Virtual Desktop Using Workspaces](launch-workspaces-tutorials.md)\.